2021 – 2025 (expected)

 ‘Inheriting Empire: Inter-generational and Inter-imperial wealth and collecting of the Baring family’.
 Forthcoming paper at Society for Global Nineteenth-Century Studies World Congress.
 Society for Global Nineteenth-Century Studies, Singapore.
 20 June 2023.

-‘Quantifying Empire: The National Gallery’s Foundational Figures and their Collections, 1824-1874’.
-Forthcoming paper at History Lab Seminar Series.
+‘Quantifying Empire: The National Gallery’s Foundational Figures and the British East and West Indies, 1824-1874’.
+Paper presented at History Lab Seminar Series.
 The Institute of Historical Research, online.
 18 May 2023.

 ‘Collecting Empire: Scenes and Objects of Empire in and outside of the National Gallery’.
 Paper presented at Sources and Approaches in Museum History.
 Museums and Galleries History Group, London.
 19 January 2023.